hamster and wood

 Beech Wood

-• Characteristics: Beech wood has a uniform texture and is highly workable.
+• Characteristics: Beechwood has a uniform texture and is highly workable.
 It’s durable and holds up well under heavy use, making it ideal for furniture and cabinetry.

 • Safety and Suitability: Beech is a fantastic choice for intricate cage designs due to its strength and ease of manipulation.